Pulling Apart 2-spheres in 4-manifolds: Introduction

 \begin{rem} A precise description of the relationship between general (repeating) Whitney towers on $D$ and Milnor's $\mu$-invariants (with repeating indices \cite{M2}) for $L$ is given in \cite{CST2}.
 Our current discussion is both easier and harder at the same time: We only make a statement about non-repeating Milnor invariants, a subset of all Milnor invariants, but as an input we only use a non-repeating Whitney tower, an object containing less information then a Whitney tower. \end{rem}

-\subsection{Pulling apart spheres in special $4$-manifolds}
+\subsection{Pulling apart $2$--spheres in special $4$--manifolds}

-The relationship between Whitney towers and Milnor's link invariants can be used to describe some more general settings where the non-repeating intersection invariant $\lambda_n(\cW)\in\Lambda_n$ of a non-repeating Whitney tower gives homotopy invariants of the underlying order zero surfaces:

-Denote by $X_L$ the $4$--manifold which is gotten by attaching $0$-framed $2$--handles to the $4$--ball along a link $L$ in the $3$--sphere. \begin{thm} If $L$ bounds an order $n$ Whitney tower on disks in the $4$--ball, then: \begin{enumerate} \item Any collection $A$ of $2$--spheres in $X_L$ admits an order $n$ Whitney tower. \item For any order $n$ non-repeating Whitney tower $\cW$ on $A$, the non-repeating intersection invariant $\lambda_n(A):=\lambda_n(\cW)\in\Lambda_n$ is independent of the choice of $\cW$. \end{enumerate} \end{thm}

-Using the realization techniques for Whitney towers in the $4$--ball described in \cite[Sec.3]{CST1}, examples of such $A$ realizing any value in $\Lambda_n(m)$ can be constructed. \begin{cor} For $L$ and $A$ as in Theorem~\ref{thm:in-X-L} we have: \begin{enumerate} \item $\lambda_n(A)=0\in\Lambda_n$ if and only if $A$ admits an order $n+1$ non-repeating Whitney tower.
+The relationship between Whitney towers and Milnor's link invariants can be used to describe some more general settings where the non-repeating intersection invariant $\lambda_n(\cW)\in\Lambda_n$ of a non-repeating Whitney tower gives homotopy invariants of the underlying order $0$ surfaces.
+Denote by $X_L$ the $4$--manifold which is gotten by attaching $0$-framed $2$--handles to the $4$--ball along a link $L$ in the $3$--sphere.
+The following theorem is proved in Section~\ref{sec:proof-thm-in-X-L}: \begin{thm} If a link $L$ bounds an order $n$ Whitney tower on disks in the $4$--ball, then: \begin{enumerate} \item Any map $A:\amalg^m S^2\to X_L$ of $2$--spheres into $X_L$ admits an order $n$ Whitney tower. \item For any order $n$ non-repeating Whitney tower $\cW$ supported by $A:\amalg^m S^2\to X_L$, the non-repeating intersection invariant $\lambda_n(A):=\lambda_n(\cW)\in\Lambda_n(m)$ is independent of the choice of $\cW$. \end{enumerate} \end{thm} Note that the number $m$ of $2$--spheres need not be equal to the number of components of the link $L$.
+Using the realization techniques for Whitney towers in the $4$--ball described in \cite[Sec.3]{CST1}, examples of such $A$ realizing any value in $\Lambda_n(m)$ can be constructed. \begin{cor} If a link $L$ bounds an order $n$ Whitney tower on disks in the $4$--ball, then: \begin{enumerate} \item $A:\amalg^m S^2\to X_L$ admits an order $n+1$ non-repeating Whitney tower if and only if $\lambda_n(A)=0\in\Lambda_n(m)$.